 Elastic APM consists of four components:

 APM agents are open source libraries written in the same language as your service.
 You install them into your service as you would install any other library.
-The agents hook into your service and start collecting performance metrics and errors automatically once it starts.
-All data that gets collected by agents is buffered for a short period and sent on to APM Server.
+The agents hook into your service and start collecting performance metrics and errors once it starts.
+All data collected by agents is buffered for a short period and sent on to APM Server.
 This happens once per minute, by default.

 We designed Elastic APM to run on anything from a regular laptop to thousands of machines, and it’s easy to get started.